-United States v.
-DARby, 312 U.S. 100.
+States v.
+Darby, 312 U. S. 100.)

-Term 1940, at 76-77.
 But the Court rejected the argument, observing that:

-[S]ometimes Congress itself has said that a the particular activity affects the commerce, as it did in the present Act, the Safety Appliances Act and the Railway Labor Act.
+[S] ometimes Congress itself has said that a particular activity affects the commerce, as it did in the present Act, the Safety Appliances Act and the Railway Labor Act.
 In passing on the validity of legislation of the class last mentioned the only function of courts is to determine whether particular activity regulated or prohibited is within the reach of the federal power.
-[At 120-121]
+[At 120-121.]